alexnik42/algorithms/README.md

 # Algorithms

-My implementation of popular algorithms Python 3:
+My implementation of popular algorithms in Python 3:

 **Randomized algorithms**